Zethson/lukas_heumos_website/content/fast-knn-imputation.md

 The library is open source and available at [github.com/Zethson/fknni](https://github.com/Zethson/fknni).

 If you're interested in engaging with me, consider following me on [Bluesky](https://bsky.app/profile/lukasheumos.bsky.social) or [GitHub](https://github.com/zethson).

+## Acknowledgements

+`fknni` was implemented by myself with major contributions from Nicolas Sidoux.